 Hazardous waste Class 8 corrosive liquids are usually either strong acids or strong bases and, depending on the compounds within them, can react differently with various metals and polymers.

-For companies that use corrosive substances, care must be taken since they will destroy and damage other substances with which they come into contact.
+For companies that use corrosive substances, care must be taken because they will destroy and damage other substances that they come into contact with.

-Corrosives may attack a great variety of materials, including metals and various organic compounds, but people are mostly concerned with its effects on living tissue because they can cause chemical burns on contact.
+Corrosives may attack a great variety of materials, including metals and various organic compounds.
+But, of more concern is the damage that they can cause on human skin over a specified amount of time.

 Acids and bases vary considerably in their strength, and can generally be measured on a pH scale which ranges from 0 to 14, with pure water being a neutral 7.
 A strong acid generally has a pH at or under 2, while a strong base will have a pH at or above 12.